-Rare fish rediscovered in Pasir Ris Park; species was first documented in 160-year-old painting
+Rare fish rediscovered at Pasir Ris Park; species was first documented in 160-year-old painting

-SINGAPORE - When Daryl Tan, an avid photographer of snakes, went on a trip to the mangroves at Pasir Ris Park in June 2023, he made a monumental discovery - a creature that was previously thought to be extinct in Singapore.
+SINGAPORE – When Mr Daryl Tan, an avid photographer of snakes, went on a trip to the mangroves at Pasir Ris Park in June 2023, he made a monumental discovery – a creature that was thought to be extinct in Singapore.

-Except that it was not a snake, but a fish whose existence was recorded only in a watercolour painting more than 160 years old.
+It was not a snake, but a fish whose existence had been recorded only in a watercolour painting more than 160 years ago.

-The ladder gudgeon, or bostrychus scalaris, is a rare and little-known fish named for the step-ladder-like banded pattern on its body.
+The ladder gudgeon, or bostrychus scalaris, is a rare and little-known fish named for the stepladder-like banded pattern on its body.

 French naturalist F. L. de Castelnau first documented the fish via a watercolour painting in a notebook compiled in Singapore between 1858 and 1862.

 Mr Tan’s photographs, taken at the mangroves at Pasir Ris Park on June 3, 2023, might be the first photographic evidence of the creature’s existence in Singapore, said Dr Tan Heok Hui, an ichthyologist at the Lee Kong Chian Natural History Museum.